klezVirus/nx_reporter/README.md

 * Launch the script from the Project Root Dir
 * Do not edit directory structure

-Currently, not all configurations can be edited; to have further details check the config.ini file.
+Currently, not all configurations can be edited; to have further details check the `config.ini` file.

 Using the script manually is quite simple:

-+ activate your virtualenv
-+ launch the script
+		./nx-venv/Scripts/activate

-		$> python reporter.py
+		python reporter.py

 ## Setup Automation